-Where applicable the Fire Safety Precautions as governed by the MOE Fire and Safety Design Requirements 2008 and/or M.O.E Designing Schools in New Zealand- Requirements and Guidelines (v.
+Where applicable the Fire Safety Precautions as governed by the MOE Fire and Safety Design Requirements for Schools 2008 and/or M.O.E Designing Schools in New Zealand- Requirements and Guidelines (v.
 1.0) October 2015 are noted throughout this report for the Schools information are noted throughout this report for the Schools information.

-It is to be noted that the MOE Fire and Safety Design Requirements for Schools 2008 are not required for New Zealand Building Code compliance.
+It is to be noted that the MOE requirements are not required for New Zealand Building Code compliance.